ztomaresUMD/tutorials/00_Intro/00_Intro.md

-# Introduction to Computing for High Energy Physics at MIT
+# Introduction to Computing for High Energy Physics, at MIT

 An introduction to the basic tools and software you will need for doing research in High Energy Physics (HEP).
 Some of this is MIT-specific, as we rely on our in-house cluster, subMIT.
 Please go through all the *Exercises* to make sure you understand the material.